johnwcowan/r7rs-work/FuturesCowan.md

 first don't require an argument and the results of all *futures* are discarded.
 This is useful for sequencing side effects.
 This is monadic sequence, and is useful for sequencing.

+### Future groups

+`(in-future-group `*proc* [ *future-group*] `)`

+Creates an opaque object called a *future group*, a collection of futures.
+The future group is passed to *proc*, which accepts one argument and returns one value.
+When *proc* returns, `in-future-group` waits for any futures that have been added to the future group to terminate, and then returns whatever *proc* returns.

+If any future terminates with an exception, all other futures are still waited for and then the exception is reraised.
+If more than one future terminates with an exception, it is unspecified which exception is reraised.

+`(future-group-add! `*future-group future*`)`

+Adds *future* to *future-group*.
+Returns an unspecified value.

+### Exceptions

 `(future-timeout-exception? `*obj*`)`